boschmitt/tweedledum/README.md

 The library is written to be scalable up to problem sizes in which quantum circuits outperform classical ones.
-Also, it is meant to be used both independently and alongside established tools for example compilers or more general and high level frameworks, e.g., IBM's QISKit, Rigetti's Florest, ProjectQ.
+Also, it is meant to be used both independently and alongside established tools for example compilers or more general and high level frameworks, e.g., IBM's QISKit, Rigetti's Forest, ProjectQ.

 tweedledum powers [RevKit v3](https://github.com/msoeken/cirkit/).
 ## Installation requirements